 Wesleyan University has been actively promoting sustainability since the 1980s.
 Through the efforts of the Wesleyan Sustainability Office, Sustainability Advisory Group (SAGES), and the campus community, Wesleyan has expanded its sustainability efforts, which now include include a climate action plan and many sustainability policies and projects.
-Please look through the links to the left to learn more about SAGES, the Sustainability Office, student involvement, and our specific initiatives: climate action, dining and food, engagement and events, energy, waste reduction, green building and grounds, transportation, purchasing, and water.
+Please look through the links to the left to learn more about SAGES, the Sustainability Office, Green Team, student involvement, and our specific initiatives: climate action, building and grounds, dining and food, engagement and events, energy, waste reduction, transportation, purchasing, and water.

 Earth MonthEarth Month 2015 runs from March 30 - May 9.
 View our complete schedule for updates!

 Solarize WesleyanWesleyan is one of six CT universities taking part in the Solarize U program to promote solar installations on faculty and staff homes.
 The next Solarize event will be at the Taste of Middletown on 4/29 if you have unanswered questions!

 Eco-to-GoDid you know that faculty and staff can now participate in Bon Appétit’s Eco-to-Go program?
 Eco-to-Go is available at Usdan and Summerfields dining halls.
 Employees who wish to join the program pay a one-time $5.00 fee to buy-in.
 Participants get an Eco-to-Go key chain when they sign up; this key chain can get swapped for a reusable container after a meal.
 Participants can bring back containers to be washed by Bon Appetit staff in exchange for a new container or a key chain to use at their next visit.